Clavering Primary School is a very special place.

 At our school we aim to provide a caring and inclusive environment, which has high expectations and values all members within the school community.
 We respect the needs of all individuals and provide opportunities for all pupils to reach their full potential.

 The school has a tradition of being a caring and friendly environment for children; this ethos stems from the high calibre and commitment of staff and governors where we encourage all children to be enthusiastic and committed learners who aim to develop their confidence, capacity to learn and work independently and collaboratively.
+We aim to support and provide challenge for all learners, enabling them to overcome barriers to reach their full potential and thrive.

-We hope that you will learn much about our school from this prospectus.
+We hope that you will learn much about our school from this website.
 Feel free to make an appointment to come and visit the school as we would welcome the opportunity to meet with you and there is no better way to find out about the school than to see it in action.
 Should you require any further information, please do not hesitate to contact us.

 Miss R. Allsop B.Ed., M.Ed., NPQH